top of page

 Here are four key rules to keep in mind while performing core strengthening exercises:

-1. Maintain a neutral spine: this means no forcing your low back into a flat or arched posture
+1. Maintain a neutral spine: This means no forcing your low back into a flat or arched posture.

-2. Keep breathing: holding your breath increases pressure in the abdominal space and can aggravate low back pain.
+2. Keep breathing: Holding your breath increases pressure in the abdominal space and can aggravate low back pain.
 The goal is a steady inhale and a long controlled exhale.

-4. If something feels wrong: dial it back, check your form and avoid pushing through discomfort.
+4. If something feels wrong: Dial it back, check your form, and avoid pushing through discomfort.

 My Top 3 Back-Friendly Core Exercises